 The Department of Sociology at Yale University provides Ph.D. concentrations in the fields of Comparative and Historical Sociology, Cultural Sociology and Social Theory, and Social Stratification and Life Course Research.

 Graduate student work is oriented to one or more of the following departmental clusters: Comparative and Historical Sociology; Culture/Knowledge; Economic Sociology and Organizations; Family/Gender/Sexuality; Global, Regional and Transnational Sociology; Health, Medicine, and Biosocial Interactions; Law and Criminology; Methods; Political Sociology and Social Movements; Race and Ethnicity; Religion; Social Networks; Social Stratification; Theory.
 Also, the department encourages students to pursue work in any unit of the university that furnishes additional dimensions to sociological analysis, including:

 - Program on Nonprofit Organizations

 - MacMillan Center for International and Area Studies

 The Sociology Department offers three undergraduate programs leading to the B.A. degree: (1) the standard program focuses on sociological concepts, theories, and methods; (2) a combined program allows students to combine sociology with a concentration in another field; (3) a concentration in markets and society focuses on the cultural frameworks, social ties, and social institutions that give rise to markets and that shape economic behavior.

 The Sociology Department offers joint degree programs with the School of Law (J.D./M.A.), and the School of Medicine (M.D./PhD).

-The collection also supports related programs in Women's Studies, Forestry and Environmental Studies, Urban Studies, and area studies.
+The collection also supports related programs in Women's Studies, School of the Environment, Urban Studies, and area studies.